 An amazing opportunity to interact with Buddhist Monks is through the many Monk Chat programs at different locations around Chiang Mai.
-Monk Chats are informal discussions where you sit at a round table and talk with prep school age Monks who are usually accompanied by their teacher.
-Monk Chats are a great way not only to be part of a fun exchange culture, but is also important in helping the young Monks to get better at speaking English.
+Monk Chats are informal discussions where you sit at a round table and talk with prep school-age Monks who are usually accompanied by their teacher.
+Monk Chats are a great way not only to be part of a fun exchange culture, but are also important in helping the young Monks to get better at speaking English.

 We found all of the young Monks we’ve talked to be extremely curious even though some are a little shy.
-It is interesting to learn the different places they are from and what they want to do with the Monkhood.
-Some already know they are going to get a regular job after their schooling in done, some want to be Monk school teachers, and others want to became life long Monks.
+It is interesting to learn about the different places they are from and what they want to do with the Monkhood.
+Some already know they are going to get a regular job after their schooling is done, some want to be Monk school teachers, and others want to become lifelong Monks.

 Common Questions About Monk Chats:

 What Do You Talk About?
 You can pretty much talk about anything you want as there is no set script.
 Most of the boys will have cheat sheets to ask you questions as they are still learning English and don’t quite have the confidence yet.
 Feel free to ask them anything you want and make sure to share stories about yourself.
 Even if you only have time to stop and introduce yourself and have them introduce themselves back, every little bit helps and is still fun.

 How Long Does A Monk Chat Last?
 How long you talk with the young Monks is pretty much up to you.
 Some programs are available only for 2-3 hours and others are available all day so it is only limited to however long you want to talk.
 A normal conversation ends up lasting about an hour especially if you are with a larger group of Monks or have multiple people in your group.
 Even if you only have 5 minutes though, make sure to stop in a Monk Chat while in Chiang Mai.